 Ensure to verify fuel line connections for damage and that NO fuel line is disconnected prior to installing the safety lanyard on the DESS post.
+Always perform the high pressure test if any component has been removed.
 A pressure test must be done before connecting the safety lanyard.
 The fuel pump is started each time the safety lanyard is installed and it builds pressure very quickly.